Supply of Services - Terms and Conditions

 use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Supplier: City Digital Limited registered in England and Wales under number 03514232 the registered office of which is at CDL House, 1 Vestry Road, Sevenoaks, Kent, TN14 5EL.
+Processor: City Digital Limited registered in England and Wales under number 03514232 the registered office of which is at CDL House, 1 Vestry Road, Sevenoaks, Kent, TN14 5EL.

-Supplier Materials: has the meaning set out in clause 4.1(g).
+Processor Materials: has the meaning set out in clause 4.1(g).

 1.2 Construction.
 In these Conditions, the following rules apply: